Triton-Anchor/.github/profile/README.md

 [task_windows_ui](https://github.com/Triton-Anchor) is the front-end location of the tool control software.
 It is built to run in windows, offer a responsive interface, and communicate with the rest of TASK's API.

 <br />
-All other packages run in a Linux environemt (WSL) as ROS2 packages.
+All other repositories run in a Linux environemt (WSL) as ROS2 packages.
 <br />

 [task_core](https://github.com/Triton-Anchor)